Enlargeability, foliations, and positive scalar curvature: Final notes

-Connes has vanishing results for characteristic numbers of foliations with positive scalar curvature.
-One of which is \begin{theorem}{(Corollary 8.3 \cite{C86})} Suppose that $F$ is a spin foliation of a compact oriented manifold $M$, and that $F$ admits a metric of positive scalar curvature.
+{\bf Connes' vanishing results.} Connes has vanishing results for characteristic numbers of foliations with PSC.
+One of which is \begin{theorem}{(Corollary 8.3 \cite{C86})} Suppose that $F$ is a spin foliation of a compact oriented manifold $M$, and that $F$ admits a PSC metric.
 Let $\cR$ be the subring of $H^*(M;\R)$ generated by the Chern characters of holonomy equivariant bundles.
-Then $\langle \what{A}(TF)\omega, [M] \rangle = 0$ for all $\omega \in \cR$. \end{theorem} Note that any complex bundle associated to the normal bundle $\nu$ of $F$ is holonomy equivariant.
-The important property for our approach is that the pull back of the bundle to $F_s$ under $r:\cG \to M$ be leafwise almost flat.
+Then $\langle \what{A}(TF)\omega, [M] \rangle = 0$ for all $\omega \in \cR$. \end{theorem} Note that any bundle associated to the normal bundle $\nu$ of $F$ is holonomy equivariant.
+The important property for our approach is that the pull back of the bundle under $r:\cG \to M$ be leafwise almost flat along $F_s$.
 Holonomy equivariant bundles have this property.
-Using the techniques of this paper, it is then fairly straightforward to extend this result to the vanishing of Haefliger cohomology classes as follows. \begin{theorem} Suppose that $F$ is a spin foliation of a compact oriented manifold $M$ with Hausdorff homotopy groupoid, and that $F$ admits a metric of positive scalar curvature.
-Let $\cT$ be the subring of $H^*(M;\R)$ generated by the Chern characters of bundles whose pull back to $F_s$ under $r:\cG \to M$ is leafwise almost flat.
-Then $\dd \int_F \what{A}(TF)\omega = 0$ in $H^*_c(M/F)$ for all $\omega \in \cT$. \end{theorem}
+Using the techniques of this paper, it is straightforward to extend this result to the vanishing of Haefliger cohomology classes as follows. \begin{theorem} Suppose that $F$ is a spin foliation of a compact oriented manifold $M$ with Hausdorff homotopy groupoid, and that $F$ admits a PSC metric.
+Let $\cT$ be the subring of $H^*(M;\R)$ generated by the Chern characters of bundles whose pull back under $r:\cG \to M$ is leafwise almost flat along $F_s$.
+Then $\dd \int_F \what{A}(TF)\omega = 0$ in $H^*_c(M/F)$ for all $\omega \in \cT$. \end{theorem} \begin{corollary} Let $F$ and $\cT$ be as above.
+Then for any Haefliger current $\beta$, $\dd \langle \beta, \int_F \what{A}(TF)\omega\rangle = 0$. \end{corollary} Taking $\beta$ to be the Haefliger current given by integration over a complete transversal gives Theorem \ref{CTh2} for foliations with Hausdorff homotopy groupoid, with $\cR$ replaced by $\cT$.
+In particular, taking $\omega = \what{A}(\nu)$ gives Theorem \ref{CTh} for such foliations.